 Recognition data is more than a pat on the back — it’s also a blueprint for development.
 According to the 2024 Achievers Engagement and Retention Report (EOR), HR leaders are using these insights to spot potential, support growth, and build the kind of careers people want to stay for.

 Belonging starts with being noticed.
-The 2024 EOR Report found that consistent recognition helps employees feel like they truly fit — not just as a cog in the machine, but as someone who matters to the team.
+The same Achievers engagement report found that consistent recognition helps employees feel like they truly fit — not just as a cog in the machine, but as someone who matters to the team.

 Recognition builds culture — not through slogans, but through action.
 According to AWI insights, regular, meaningful recognition makes nearly 80% of employees feel like they belong.
 That kind of belonging is what helps people feel grounded, connected, and ready to do their best work.